This month’s featured mission and collaborator- Monitoring wetlands restoration

 We met Tony D’Andrea at his office in Newport and discovered that his upcoming projects were a great match for our curriculum and our pilot’s abilities.
 Dr. D’Andrea guided us in developing the right technology for our future work with him.
 It was a bonus that Tony is a gifted teacher.

-“This is great opportunity for Career Tech students to pilot these types of UAS that should make them more competitive in the job market when they graduate.
-For ODFW, this provides a great opportunity to work with you and your students to explore the application and utility of fixed wing UAS relative to quad-copters we currently use and provide your students with a real world application of UAS technology for management of natural resources.”
-From our letter of commitment from Oregon Department of Fish and Wildlife.
+“This is a great opportunity for Career Tech students to pilot these types of UAS that should make them more competitive in the job market when they graduate.
+For ODFW, this provides a great opportunity to work with you and your students to explore the application and utility of fixed-wing UAS relative to quad-copters we currently use and provide your students with a real-world application of UAS technology for the management of natural resources.”
+From our letter of commitment from the Oregon Department of Fish and Wildlife.

 Environmental assessment of tribal lands

 We met Ian Keene years ago when he was awarded the State of Oregon Outstanding Urban Forester Award while were his crew on forestry ecology and restoration projects.
-Mr. Keene is one our favorite guest lecturers, has a wide range of expertise, and uses our work in his fisheries management projects.
+Mr. Keene is one of our favorite guest lecturers, has a wide range of expertise, and uses our work in his fisheries management projects.

-“We greatly look forward to this partnership moving forward in a collaborative environment that fosters learning, STEM educational opportunities for the youth in our area, and while providing highly advanced technological resources to help better manage our projects and the lands of the Tribe and everyone in our area benefit from.”
+“We greatly look forward to this partnership moving forward in a collaborative environment that fosters learning, STEM educational opportunities for the youth in our area, and while providing highly advanced technological resources to help better manage our projects and the lands of the Tribe and everyone in our area benefits from.”
 From our letter of commitment from the Consolidated Tribes of Siletz Indians.

 We are trying to become world expert level pilots and technicians in coastal resource management through collaboration with prominent local researchers that have expertise in the following areas: